swiftlang/swift-evolution/proposals/0311-task-locals.md

 #### Contextual Logging

 Developers instrument their server side systems using logging, metrics and distributed tracing to gain some insight into how such systems are performing.
-Improving such observability of back-end systems is crucial to their success, yet also very tedious to manually propagate the context.x
+Improving such observability of back-end systems is crucial to their success, yet also very tedious to manually propagate the context.

 Today developers must pass context explicitly, and with enough cooperation of libraries it is possible to make this process relatively less painful, however it adds a large amount of noise to the already noisy asynchronous functions: